Updated: 2 days ago

 What lives behind the numbers is much more interesting and beautiful -- the scenic drives, the roadside attractions, the historical markers, the state and national parks, the bridges, tunnels and toll roads, the mountain passes and lowland causeways -- and all the experiences and enduring memories that are forged through their exploration.

 I created this space for the sole purpose of sharing travel experiences, ideas, recommendations, as well as cautions.
-My goal is to post one story per week.
 If you are a veteran road-tripper, I hope you will find a connection to a fellow traveler in these posts and perhaps feel open to sharing some of your own stories of travel.
 If you are an aspiring road-tripper, I hope you will find inspiration in these stories as you construct your own travel goals and prepare to create your own memories of being on the open road.

 Here is a memory from my recent travels through Virginia -- a lovely drive along the Blue Ridge Parkway.

 . . .
 Until next time, dear travelers, may all your journeys be safe and rich in experience!